U.S. CMS

 Backup snapshots for /uscms are daily starting at 18:00 and kept for 4 days.

-Purpose: Home areas, area small quota (2GB), backed up to tape.
+Purpose: Home areas, area small quota (2GB), backed up to hidden snapshot directory.

 Note that as of May 4, 2017, the home directory path is /uscms/home/u/username, where /u/ is the first letter of your username.
 There is a soft link to the previous path in place.